Colossally abundant number: Properties

 For every ε the above function has a maximum, but it is not obvious, and in fact not true, that for every ε this maximum value is unique.
 Alaoglu and Erdős studied how many different values of n could give the same maximal value of the above function for a given value of ε.
 They showed that for most values of ε there would be a single integer n maximising the function.
 Later, however, Erdős and Jean-Louis Nicolas showed that for a certain set of discrete values of ε there could be two or four different values of n giving the same maximal value.

 In their 1944 paper, Alaoglu and Erdős conjectured that the ratio of two consecutive colossally abundant numbers was always a prime number.
 They showed that this would follow from a special case of the four exponentials conjecture in transcendental number theory, specifically that for any two distinct prime numbers p and q, the only real numbers t for which both pt and qt are rational are the positive integers.
-Using the corresponding result for three primes—a special case of the six exponentials theorem that Siegel claimed to have proven—they managed to show that the quotient of two consecutive colossally abundant numbers is always either a prime or a semiprime (that is, a number with just two prime factors).
+Using the corresponding result for three primes, which Siegel assured them was true—a special case of the six exponentials theorem proven in the 1960s by Serge Lang and K. Ramachandra —they managed to show that the quotient of two consecutive colossally abundant numbers is always either a prime or a semiprime (that is, a number with just two prime factors).
 The quotient can never be the square of a prime.